0xrawsec/aya-cshim-poc/README.md

 As you may know, BPF **CO-RE** is not supported by Aya from Rust code.
-Supporting **CO-RE** directly from Rust code is a consequent work as it requires to modify the `rustc` target to compile to bpf and this is in the pipe of Aya team.
+Supporting **CO-RE** directly from Rust code is a consequent work as it requires modifying the `rustc` target to compile to bpf and this is in the pipe of Aya team.
 However, a work around can be made by defining so-called shim functions in C to access structures you need **CO-RE** support for.
 These functions are then linked to your eBPF binary using `bpf-linker`, but this is totally